ebisLab/ebisLab/README.md

 🔭 I’m currently working on students information portal for a CNA school

-🌱 I’m currently learning data algorithms
+🌱 I’m currently learning data structures and algorithms

 👯 I’m looking to collaborate with UX designer in turning their concepts into real applications

-🤔 I’m looking for help with redux

 💬 Ask me about my travel adventures as a vegan ....